 In the case of teaching and training mobilities, you will be provided with a daily grant according to the average living costs.

-UM to all partner countries - EUR 180 per day.
+UM to third countries not associated to the Programme - EUR 180 per day.

-All partner countries to UM - EUR 160 per day.
+Third countries not associated to the Programme to UM - EUR 160 per day.

-All partner countries to the UM - EUR 850 per month.
+Third countries not associated to the Programmes to the UM - EUR 850 per month.

-UM to all partner countries - EUR 700 per month
+UM to all third countries not associated to the Programme - EUR 700 per month

 Erasmus+ ICM students are exempted from paying fees for tuition, registration, examinations and access to laboratory and library facilities at the host institution.